Chesapeake Bay Foundation Website

 The Challenge

-The Chesapeake Bay Foundation (CBF) is the largest independent conservation organization focused on protecting and restoring life and ecosystems in and surrounding the Chesapeake Bay.
+The Chesapeake Bay Foundation (CBF) is the largest independent conservation organization focused on protecting and restoring life and ecosystems in and around the Chesapeake Bay.
 CBF’s legacy website was built on a CMS which was being sunset and they were looking to re-platform to the more intuitive WordPress CMS.
-As part of this shift, CBF saw an opportunity to refine the website design, user experience, and content to better align with their current mission and priorities.
+As part of this shift, CBF saw an opportunity to refine the website design, improve the user experience, and update the content to better align with their current mission and priorities.

 The Solution

 In partnership with the team at CBF, we developed a website that is clear, flexible, and built around the needs of its core audiences.
-The site celebrates the Chesapeake Bay and highlights the foundation's vital work in education, advocacy, restoration, and litigation on its behalf.
+The site celebrates the Chesapeake Bay and connects users to the foundation's vital work in education, advocacy, restoration, and litigation on the Bay’s behalf.

 The Process